jameshughes89/cs2XX-ComputerArchitecture/site/topics/memory/memory.rst

 * Memory provides a way to store data for later use
 * There are several different broad types of memory within a computer, but they all serve the same general purpose
-* In this course, the types of memory that will be covered is
+* In this course, the types of memory that will be covered are

     * Random Access Memory (RAM) --- Stores data and instructions the computer is using
     * Registers --- Stores data and instructions the CPU is actively using